What can I expect in a disciplinary meeting?

 How should you prepare for a disciplinary meeting?

-- Edapt recommends being accompanied by either a trade union representative, an individual appointed by a trade union or a colleague at school.
+- Edapt recommends being accompanied by either an Edapt caseworker, trade union representative or a colleague at school.
 Please read another article on Edapt on accompaniment in disciplinary or grievance hearings for more information

 - Read and understand your school’s policies and procedures concerning disciplinary matters